 8. Engaging in conduct with a patient that is sexual or may reasonably be interpreted by the patient as sexual, or in any verbal behavior that is seductive or sexually demeaning to a patient; or engaging in sexual exploitation of a patient or former patient.
-This also applies to any unwanted sexual behavior, verbal or otherwise.
+This also applies to any unwanted sexual behavior, g.
+Engaging in any unethical conduct, including, but not limited to, conduct likely to deceive, defraud, or harm the public; or demonstrating a willful or careless disregard for the health, welfare, or safety of a patient.
+Actual injury need not be established under this clause.